lewisjones37/MSP2_to-do-list/README.md

 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY).
 7. Press Enter to create your local clone.

+## Testing

+- ADD TESTING STUFF HERE FOR ALL DEVICES